michaelmalick/phd-thesis/2_introduction/intro.md

 abiotic and biotic factors drive local population dynamics [@Koenig1999a; @Bjornstad1999a].
 In particular, the spatial scale of the hypothesized drivers of the population dynamics should approximately match the observed extent of synchrony across populations.
-For example, it has been hypothesized that large-scale climate processes, such as the PDO, are a dominant driver of Pacific salmon productivity.
-According to this hypothesis, an expectation would be that productivity of individual salmon stocks is synchronous over large spatial scales (i.e., > 1000 km).
-However, Pacific salmon productivity trends tend to be synchronous at the regional-scale with synchrony among populations being greatest at distances less than 500 km [@Mueter2002b; @Pyper2005a].
+For example, Pacific salmon productivity trends tend to be synchronous at the regional-scale with synchrony among populations being greatest at distances less than 500 km [@Mueter2002b; @Pyper2005a].
 This provides a first suggestion that